HOGANCLAN236/5ghz-Deauther/README.md

 A PCB for RTL8720DN BW16, use  github.com/dkyazzentwatwa/cypher-5G-deauther for scripts

 # Information
 This project is now completed.
 I am not responsible for what you do with this device.
-PLease use this for educational purposes ONLY!
+Please use this for educational purposes ONLY!
 I have not tested this PCB!

 # Gallery